Pennsylvania Group Health Insurance Plans and Employee Benefits Solutions

 What Is The Average Cost Of Employee Benefits?

 Benefits often add around 30 percent to the cost of each employee.
-The amount a company invests depends on the health insurance plan and the benefits it provides.
+The amount a company invests depends on the health protection package and the benefits it provides.

 Written by Todd Taylor